nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 block 123, #01-01 pos/software engineer github/https://github.com/johndoe`.
 The app parser will store all the user-input parameters into an
 `applicantParticulars` object, and return the `AddApplicantCommand` instance.

-The following sequence diagram shows the method invocation in this step.
+The following sequence diagram shows the method invocation in this step:
 ![AddApplicantSequenceDiagram1](images/add-applicant/AddApplicantSequenceDiagram1.png)